-These quotes remind me of stories friends told me in relation to their psychiatric medication experiences and how difficult it was for them to get off those.
-The medications were prescribed to them without emotional support, proper diagnosis, holistic perspective and after-care.
-There is more then just one dimension to the suffering the ongoing consumption of such medication causes.
+This quote from Paul Levy reminds me of stories friends told about their psychiatric experiences and how difficult it was for them to get away from that hell.
+Psychiatric medications were prescribed to them without emotional support, proper diagnosis, holistic perspective and after-care.
+There is more then just one dimension to the suffering within psychiatry and the ongoing consumption of psychiatric medication.

 "A potentially huge army of young anti-authoritarians are being depoliticized by mental illness diagnoses and by attributions that their inattention, anxiety, depression, and disruptiveness are caused by defective biochemistry, not by their alienation from a dehumanizing society.
 These diagnoses and attributions, leveled at them often before they have an opportunity to gain political consciousness, make them less likely to organize democratic movements to transform society." ~ Bruce Levine

 "It was like I got shut down and shut up, and whenever I tried to get myself adequate help from within the system the threat of getting sectioned into a psychiatric ward always loomed over me", one friend told me.
 He had suffered near psychotic episodes in consequence of a prescribed cocktail of barbiturates (sleeping pills), benzodiazepines (medications from the valium family), anti-depressants and over-the-counter pain killers that contain Codein - all in combination with Asthma inhalers that contain amongst many other substances steroids.

 "A few more months of such "treatment" and he would have been "taken care of" in a psychiatric ward."